looksaw2/looksaw2/README.md

-### 欢迎来到我的github  :clap: :clap: :clap:
+### 欢迎来到我的github  :clap: :clap: :clap: :clap:

 **About me**

 1. <img width =16 hight=16 src="./img/laugh1.png" alt="laugh">I'm a student from Xi'an ,China.
-2. ❤️ I love coding,coding is my life.
+2. ❤️ I love coding, coding is my life.
 3. ❔ if you have any question, you can send email to <a href="mailto:xdu2814031084@gmail.com">Email</a>

 <div id = "body" align = 'center'>